MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/introduction-sales-template-apps.md

 ---
-title: "Analyze your sales data using Power BI template apps | MicrosoftDocs"
+title: "Analyze your sales data by using Power BI template apps | MicrosoftDocs"
-description: "Learn about analyzing your sales data using Power BI template apps." ms.date: 03/12/2020 ms.service:
+description: "Learn about analyzing your sales data by using Power BI template apps." ms.date: 03/12/2020 ms.service:
   - "dynamics-365-sales"